 Dizziness and vertigo are two of the most common reasons for doctors’ visits in Australia and throughout the rest of the world.
-The term dizziness refers to a range of uncomfortable sensations, including feeling light-headed, feeling faint, losing your normal sense of balance, feeling woozy and having a false feeling of your body spinning around or moving to one side.
-The term vertigo refers more specifically to a false sense of spinning or sideways movement.
+The term dizziness refers to a range of uncomfortable sensations, including feeling light-headed, faint, losing your normal sense of balance, woozy, and having a false feeling of your body spinning around or moving to one side.
+Vertigo refers more specifically to a false sense of spinning or sideways movement.
 Technically, this means that vertigo is a particular form of dizziness.
 However, many laypeople use both terms to refer to the same range of symptoms, and doctors frequently treat the two conditions as connected health issues.

-Dizziness is an altered sense of spatial orientation, a distortion of where we are within a space and like your balance just feels off.
+Dizziness is an altered sense of spatial orientation, a distortion of where we are within a space.
 Vertigo, on the other hand, is truly the sensation of self-movement or the movement of your surroundings – it’s a spinning sensation.

 Your balance system is complex.
 There can be numerous reasons why something is throwing it off, including: